|

 Add to that the life-long friendships, the family memories,

-and the artistic heritage that our studios bring to our dancers--
+that our studios bring to our dancers--

 and you have Debbie's DANCE MAGIC!